noirgif/blog/source/_posts/monika-wisdom.md

     - writing
 ---

 Four years ago, when I was an undergrad and played [DDLC](ddlc.moe).
 As deeply moved by her words as I was, I went out to make a [fortune mod](https://github.com/noirgif/arch-pkgrounds/tree/master/fortune-mod-monika) to appreciate it.
 Any time I type `fortune monika`, a paragraph of Monika's talk appears.
-Strictly speaking, a paragraph from the fan-made DLC [Monika After Story](https://www.monikaafterstory.com), instead of the original game.
+Strictly speaking, a paragraph from the fan-made mod [Monika After Story](https://www.monikaafterstory.com), instead of the original game.
 But allow me to randomly choose some of them and share my thoughts now, four years later.
-And there are a whole bunch of sayings out there -- which is the point of the mod.
+And there are a whole bunch of sayings out there -- which is the point of Monika After Story, after all.

 <!-- more -->